You've spent years hearing about SEO. Getting your site onto Google. Writing pages around keywords. Trying to show up when buyers search.

-And Google itself is pushing AI Overviews to the top of search results — answers generated by AI, not a list of blue links.
+Google is also pushing AI Overviews into search results — AI-generated answers, not just blue links.

 This is the new game.
 It's called GEO — Generative Engine Optimisation.